jschack94/Revenge-of-the-Nerds-World-Domination/CONTRIBUTING.md

-# Contributing to Learn.co Curriculum
+# Contributing to Revenge of the Nerds: World Domination

-We're really excited that you're about to contribute to the [open curriculum](https://learn.co/content-license) on [Learn.co](https://learn.co).
-If this is your first time contributing, please continue reading to learn how to make the most meaningful and useful impact possible.
+We're really excited that you're about to contribute to the random game project we decided on making.
+If this is your first time contributing, please continue reading to learn how to make your mark on this.

 ## Raising an Issue to Encourage a Contribution

-If you notice a problem with the curriculum that you believe needs improvement but you're unable to make the change yourself, you should raise a Github issue containing a clear description of the problem.
+If you notice a problem with the game that you believe needs improvement but you're unable to make the change yourself, you should raise a Github issue containing a clear description of the problem.
 Include relevant snippets of the content and/or screenshots if applicable.
-Curriculum owners regularly review issue lists and your issue will be prioritized and addressed as appropriate.
+Game content isn't regularly updated and your issue will be prioritized and addressed as appropriate.

 ## Submitting a Pull Request to Suggest an Improvement